jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 ## Introduction
 We begin with an introduction to the Tech Stack that we used before briefly elucidating the schema of the dataset that was ingested.
-Onwards, the Data Ingestion methodology including reasons for choosing different parts of the stack.
+Onwards, the Data Ingestion methodology including reasons for choosing different parts of the stack is addressed.

 The second part deals with Indexing and Retrieval of data using Gremlin from TitanDB.
-We conclude with a short summary and an attached appendix.
+We conclude with a short section on key learnings and an attached appendix.
 The appendix includes detailed directions for Setup.

 ## Tech Stack
 ![tech-stack](https://github.com/jayantsharma/bigDataExplorationUsingTitandbAndHadoop/blob/master/images/tech_stack.png)